 Behavior Change Research

-Busara conducted behavior change research with 5 DFS providers who were experiencing challenges with SSP adoption and usage of their DFS offerings or not using the offerings as intended.
+Busara conducted behavior change research with 5 DFS providers who were experiencing challenges with smallholder farmer adoption and usage of their DFS offerings or not using the offerings as intended.

-This research identified the factors that drove SSP behavior, including preferences, beliefs, and cognitive biases.
-Using co-design workshops and human-centered design methods, we developed prototypes of solutions around these factors, which we then tested in the field using mini-RCTs and behavioral lab games to assess the prototypes’ potential effectiveness in changing SSP behavior.
+This research identified the factors that drove smallholder farmer behavior, including preferences, beliefs, and cognitive biases.
+Using co-design workshops and human-centered design methods, we developed prototypes of solutions around these factors, which we then tested in the field using mini-RCTs and behavioral lab games to assess the prototypes’ potential effectiveness in changing smallholder farmer behavior.

 Each behavioral project was carried out over 9 to 10 months and rolled out in 3 phases:

-• A diagnostic qualitative research phase to uncover the drivers of SSP behavior
+• A diagnostic qualitative research phase to uncover the drivers of smallholder farmer behavior

 • A design phase to develop prototypes of solutions for increasing adoption and use